balintfodor/CarND-PID-Control-Project/README.md

 ### Emergency Break

-If the absoule error is already high and the error derivative shows that the error is growing and our speed is above a certan level then this is a sign that we are going the wrong way.
-So we can hit the break, slow down and hope that we have time to get back on track in a slower pace.
+If the absolute error is already high and the error derivative shows that the error is growing and our speed is above a certain level then this is a sign that we are going off track.
+So we can hit the break, slow down and hope that we have time to get back on track at a slower pace.

 ```
 double throttle = 0.05;